alexch/rerun/README.md

 pages all load other files (CSS, JS, media) and that adds up quickly.
 The developers of shotgun are probably using caching or a front web server so this doesn't affect them too much.

+And hey, does Shotgun reload your Worker processes if you're using Foreman and a Procfile?
+I'm pretty sure it doesn't.

 YMMV!